 Then came the appalling Zaandam incident.
 The Zaandam is a huge Holland-America cruise ship that had been trying to dock anywhere in South America that would take it loaded with coronavirus sick, including British dead.
 No port of call would allow the ship to dock, it then made its way into Panamanian waters to make an attempt to transit the Panama Canal to its home port in Florida.
 The vessel was intercepted by the AeroNaval, the captain of the Zaandam requested that the Panamanian authorities take off the sick and dead to allow his ship to transit the Canal.
 Permission was refused by the Panama government and the AeroNaval, Holland-America then arranged for a second cruise ship to evacuated the non-COVID sick from the Zaandam – except they never informed their crew.

-The British Embassy in Panama became involved in negotiations with the AeroNaval to evacuate British sick from the Zaandam into the Panama health system.
-After consultation with the Panamanian government permission was refused, the Embassy were then informed me that all foreign flagged vessels regardless of size or purpose would be kept in quarantine – and if any vessel then declared coronavirus onboard they would be escorted by the AeroNaval to designated quarantined anchorage areas for self treatment with no regards for vessel safety – no foreign national from any vessel in Panamanian waters would be allowed access to the health system for treatment.
+The British embassy in Panama became involved in negotiations with the AeroNaval to evacuate British sick from the Zaandam into the Panama health system.
+After consultation with the Panamanian government permission was refused, the embassy then informed me that all foreign-flagged vessels regardless of size or purpose would be kept in quarantine – and if any vessel then declared coronavirus onboard they would be escorted by the AeroNaval to designated quarantined anchorage areas for self treatment with no regards for vessel safety – no foreign national from any vessel in Panamanian waters would be allowed access to the health system for treatment.
 This was a potential death sentence – the British Embassy immediately advised all UK maritime nationals to get out of Panama at the first opportunity.

 There was a second KLM flight scheduled for the 29th.
-The Embassy applied on my behalf and I was offered a seat.
-There was now a good deal of communications between the Embassy and Coronado Transportation Services, including all letters of authorisation for permits to transfer me through the military checkpoints and roadblocks which then had to be notarised by the transport company’s lawyers before I could travel.
-With the excellent help of the South African Ollie in Vista Mar, who communicated with the transportation company on my behalf, I managed to get everything together.
-I despondently packed up Sänna, readying her in a hurry to be left for a potentially long time.
-It was not a safe place to leave her, even in good times I would never have chosen to leave my boat there.
+The embassy applied on my behalf and I was offered a seat.
+There was now a good deal of communications between the embassy and Coronado Transportation Services, including all letters of authorisation for permits to transfer me through the military checkpoints and roadblocks which all had to be notarised by the transport company’s lawyers before I could travel.
+With the invaluable help of the South African Ollie in Vista Mar, who communicated with the transportation company on my behalf, I managed to get everything together.
+I despondently packed up Sänna, readying her in a hurry to be left for a potentially long time, maybe two or three months I thought.
+It was not a safe place to leave her, even in good times I would never have chosen to leave our boat there.

 It’s a moot point whether we were safer in Panama rather than in our own country.
 Here in England we have free access to medical facilities that we would not have in a Panama – though Panama possesses its own excellent health services with ample supplies of PPE.
 This begs the question which of the two countries is more advanced in terms of taking care of its people?